NCI-CGR/QIIME_pipeline/README.md

 Investigators need access to FASTQ files, as they are not able to access these files from our network directly.

 ### Demultiplexed Summaries
-Flowcells are processed and summary information including sequence reads by sample, is generated.
+Flowcells are processed and summary information including sequence reads by sample, is generated in QIIME2 artifact format (QZA) and in visualization format (QZV).

 ### Step 1